Crawl Spaces In the Summer – Is There Heat Transfer?

 Summer is a good time to go outdoors and have fun, but it’s also a time where you can repair your crawl space and seal it.
 Ignoring moisture issues means you’ll be back at the same place next summer.

-Next, encapsulate the crawl space with a heavy-duty, 20-mil plastic vapor barrier.
-This material goes from wall to wall and across your floor, locking out moisture, pests and termites.
+- Encapsulation with a Vapor Barrier: Next, we encapsulate the crawl space with a heavy-duty, 20-mil plastic vapor barrier.
+This material goes from wall to wall and across your floor, locking out moisture and making it difficult for pests and termites to get inside.
 You will end up with a clean, moisture-free, temperature-controlled space that doesn’t interfere with your life.

 Are you struggling to keep your home comfortable or have problems with runaway moisture levels?
 Get in touch with Ohio Basement Systems for a free crawl space inspection.
 Our crawl space experts will assess your home and make solid recommendations that will help keep it dry, healthy, and comfortable.